Boys Town National Research Hospital

 8200 Dodge St.; 800-833-3100

 The only full-service, pediatric health care center in Nebraska, providing expertise in more than 50 pediatric specialty services to children across a five-state region.
-The 145-bed, nonprofit hospital is a regional heart center with expertise in pediatric heart transplantation, and offers the region’s only Level II pediatric trauma center and Level IV neonatal intensive care unit.
-Home to both pediatric specialists and primary care pediatricians.
-A nine-story clinical building is set to open in 2021 next door to the hospital.
+The 145-bed, nonprofit hospital is a regional heart center with expertise in pediatric heart transplantation, and offers the region’s only Level II trauma center and Level IV neonatal intensive care unit.
+Home to 199 pediatric specialists and 48 primary care pediatricians.
+A 10-story clinical building is under construction next door to the hospital.

 Memorial Community Hospital & Health System